Peter Freudenthaler: Religious and political views

 Peter Freudenthaler professes Protestantism, despite the fact that he was brought up in a Catholic town.
-As a child, the musician was very impressed with the local pastor, attended Catholic events and was even going to convert to Catholicism.
+As a child, the musician was very impressed by the local pastor, attended Catholic events and was even going to convert to Catholicism.
 According to the singer's words, "there must be something that a person cannot understand rationally".
 Concerning the church, the musician believes that its existence is of great importance, but the church as an institution often does not reach people and is in many ways difficult for people to feel comfortable in it.
 Concerning God, Freudenthaler said that for him God is "what surrounds him, which he cannot understand, but which he finds incredibly beautiful".
 The musician does not support the concept that there is a personified God who lives in Heaven and protects people.
 He also stated that the conception of God helps children to answer many questions about their origin and life.

 In an interview with Jesus.de, Freudenthaler also commented that he always thought it silly when people who do not attend church for an entire year celebrate Christmas and Easter.

 Peter Freudenthaler is a supporter of anti-fascism and the "Pforzheim nazifrei" alliance, which prevents the spread of the influence of the ultranationalist party "The Right – Party for Referendum, Sovereignty and Defense of the Homeland" (Die Rechte – Partei für Volksabstimmung, Souveränität und Heimatschutz).
 He took part in a concert against the politics of this party in February 2019 at the Osterfeld House of Culture in Pforzheim.
 Nevertheless, Freudenthaler is in favor of a democratic dialogue with those who support the political course of "The Right".
 In his opinion, the main task of the concert in Osterfeld was to draw attention to his "great country".